WEEK 5 - PASCAL’S WAGER AND THE RIGHT TO BELIEVE, FOLLOWED BY THE ANTHROPIC PRINCIPLE

 ANTHROPIC TELEOLOGICAL ARGUMENT

-existence of God or a creator based on perceived evidence of order, purpose, design and/or direction in nature.
+A teleological argument, or argument from design, is an argument for the existence of God or a creator based on perceived evidence of order, purpose, design and/or direction in nature.
 The word "teleological" is derived from the Greek word telos, meaning end or purpose.
 Teleology is the supposition that there is purpose or directive principle in the works and processes of nature.

 The argument